HasanGoni/HasanGoni.github.io/_posts/2022-11-19-Feature_extraction_from_text.md

 # EDA on Text data

 * This is a part of series.
-Previous part can be found [here](https://Hasangoni.github.io/2022/11/19/Exploring_anonymized_data.html).
+[First](https://Hasangoni.github.io/2022/11/19/Explanatory_data_analysis), [Second](https://Hasangoni.github.io/2022/11/19/Feature_preprocessing_and_generation.html), [Third](https://Hasangoni.github.io/2022/11/19/Exploring_anonymized_data.html) parts are connected in link.
 In this part I will try to write down about text data
 # Feature extraction from text

 1. Bag of words